tjingboem/CS7_Manual/doc/docs/sco-note-durations.md

-# Instrument Event Durations
+# Durations in Instrument Events

 The third parameter field in an instrument event (accessible as `p3` in the called instrument) sets the duration of the instrument instance.
-However, there are some notable cases and features, in particular negative duration.
+However, there are some notable cases and features.

 ## Overwriting the Duration in the Instrument